Bilevel reinforcement learning via the development of hyper-gradient without lower-level convexity: DETAILS ON EXPERIMENTS

-Wrappers are employed on the Atari game, which originate from \cite{mnih2015human}: initial $0$ to $30$ no-ops to inject stochasticity, max-pooling pixel values over the last two frames, an episodic life counter, four-frame skipping to accelerate sampling, four-frame stacking to help infer game dynamics, warping the image to size $84\times84$ and clipping rewards to $[-1,1]$.
+The results on the Atari games---BeamRider, Seaquest, and SpaceInvaders---are shown in Figures~\ref{fig:beamrider} and \ref{fig:rlhf2}.
+The results on the Mujoco environments---HalfCheetah, Walker2d, and Hopper---are presented in \cref{fig:Mujoco}.
+The overall performance is summarized in \cref{tab:overall_exp}.

-As mentioned above, we take \texttt{SAC} as the lower-level solver for both SoBiRL and DRLHF.
-All the actor network, the critic network, and the temperature parameter are updated by the Adam optimizer, with an initial learning rate $10^{-4}$ linearly decaying to $0$ after $8\times10^{6}$ time steps (although the runs were actually trained for only $4\times10^{6}$ timesteps).
-In addition, we set the initial temperature parameter $\tau_0=1$, the inner iteration timesteps $N=10^4$, and the batch size to $64$.
+As mentioned above, we take \texttt{SAC} as the lower-level solver for the bilevel algorithms.
+We set the initial temperature parameter $\tau_0=1$, the inner iteration timesteps $N=10^4$ for Atari games and $N=5\times 10^3$ for Mujoco simulations, and the batch size to $64$.
+In addition, on Atari games, the actor network, the critic network, and the temperature parameter are updated by the Adam optimizer, with an initial learning rate $1\times 10^{-4}$ for BeamRider and SpaceInvaders, and $3\times 10^{-4}$ for Seaquest, linearly decaying to $0$ after $8\times10^{6}$ time steps (although the runs were actually trained for only $4\times10^{6}$ timesteps).
+On all Mujoco simulations, the critic network and the temperature parameter share the same initial learning rate $1\times 10^{-3}$, while that of the actor network is $3\times 10^{-4}$.
+They are updated by Adam optimizers, linearly decaying the learning rates to $0$ after $8\times10^{6}$ time steps (although the runs were actually trained for only $4\times10^{6}$ timesteps).

-Both SoBiRL and DRLHF employ deep neural networks to parameterize the reward model.
+Bilevel algorithms employ deep neural networks to parameterize the reward model.
 The wrapped environment returns an $84\times84\times4$ tensor as the state information.
 Therefore, data in the shape of $84\times84\times4$ is fed into the reward network.
 It undergoes four convolutional layers with kernel sizes of $7\times7,\ 5\times5,\ 3\times3,\ 3\times3$ and stride values of $3,\ 2,\ 1,\ 1$, respectively.
 Each convolutional layer holds $16$ filters and incorporates leaky ReLU nonlinearities ($\alpha=0.01$).
 Subsequently, the data passes through a fully connected layer of size $64$ and is then transformed into a scalar.
 Batch normalization and dropout with a dropout rate of $0.5$ are applied to all convolutional layers to mitigate overfitting.
-An AdamW \cite{loshchilov2018adamw} optimizer is adopted with the learning rate $3\times10^{-4}$, betas~$(0.9,0.999)$, epsilon $10^{-8}$ and weight decay $10^{-2}$.
+An AdamW \citep{loshchilov2018adamw} optimizer is adopted with the learning rate $3\times10^{-4}$, betas~$(0.9,0.999)$, epsilon $10^{-8}$ and weight decay $10^{-2}$.

 Trajectories of $25$ timesteps are collected to construct the comparison pairs.
 Initially, we warm up the reward model by $500$ epochs with $600$ labeled pairs.
 In the following training, it collects $6$ new pairs per reward learning epoch based on the current policy, until the buffer is filled with $3000$ pairs.
 The batch size is set to $32$.